Mythic-Systems/Blender2SkyCiv/README.md

 Open the .blend, go to Scripting tab, alt-P to run script

-Edit shape in Edit Mode
+Edit shape in Edit Mode, I recommend throwing snap to grid on.

 Any node at elevation 0 gets an anchor

-Any face gets a wind load or a live load
+Any face gets a wind load or a live load.
+Dig into the code to edit file save location, loads, etc.

 ## Todos